danpla/dpscreenocr/doc/manual.md

 1. Select languages and actions from the Main tab.
-2. Move the mouse pointer to the area of the screen containing text and press the hotkey shown in the Main tab to start the selection.
+2. Move the mouse pointer to the area of the screen containing text and press the hotkey shown in the status text of the Main tab to start the selection.
 3. Move the mouse so that the selection covers the text and press the hotkey again.

 After these steps, dpScreenOCR will recognize the text from the selected area and process it according to the selected actions.

-The rest of this chapter describes various settings that you can find in the Main tab.

 ## Character recognition